Are Eggo Waffles Healthy? Here Is The Answer

 Are Eggo waffles processed food?

-Eggo waffles are processed food as they contain highly processed ingredients such as vegetable oils, white flour, and sugar.
+Eggo waffles are processed food as they contain highly processed ingredients such as vegetable oils, processed flour, and sugar.

 Can Eggo waffles cause constipation?